RobertAndion/Discord_Music_Bot/README.md

 If you want to change the lavalink password you must change it in the application.yml and in both music.py and playlist.py on the commented lines where 'changeme123' is located.

-You must also place your discord bot token in the .env file where prompted.
+Important: You must also place your discord bot token in the .env file where prompted.

 ### Dependancies:
 You must have java 11 (or java 13) for lavalink.